 Contents Page

 Financial Trends 70-73

 These schedules contain trend information to help the reader understand how the District's financial performance and well-being have changed over time.

-Revenue Capacity 74-77
+Revenue Capacity 74-77 Carlos and a second

 These schedules contain information to help the reader assess the District's most significant local revenue source, the property tax.

-Debt Capacity 78-80
+Debt Capacity 70.00 Carron Section

 These schedules present information to help the reader assess the affordability of the District's current levels of outstanding debt and the District's ability to issue additional debt in the future.
+78-80

 Demographic and Economic Information 81-82

 These schedules offer demographic and economic indicators to help the reader understand how the information in the District's financial report relates to the services the District provides.

+Operating Information 83-85

-These schedules contain service data to help the reader understand how the information in the District's financial report relates to the services the District provides and the activities it performs.
+These schedules contain service data to help the reader understand how the information in the District's